 If you arrive at your eyebrow waxing or threading appointment both excited about how amazing your brows are about to look and terrified about post-waxing breakouts, this post is for you.
 While eyebrow maintenance is a necessity for most, the awful breakout afterward that makes you want to hide away for a week is definitely less than ideal.
 It’s true that waxing and threading inevitably open your pores, but you can have the best of both worlds and don’t have to sacrifice killer arches for acne-free skin.
-There are some simple, key steps to take before and after your appointment that will prevent unwanted breakouts, so keep scrolling to learn what they are!
+There are some key steps to take before and after your appointment that will prevent unwanted breakouts below.

 • Wash your face and lightly exfoliate areas that are about to be waxed to make sure that dirt and bacteria aren’t nearby.
 Otherwise, the unwanted bacteria can be pressed into the skin around your eyebrows (or upper lip) and clog your pores.